0xPolygonHermez/.github/profile/README.md

 ## History

-Initially incubated by **Polygon Labs** from May 2024 to June 2025, Zisk became an independent project on **June 13, 2025**.
-Its intellectual property, the core team and all its knownledge were transferred to **SilentSig Switzerland GmbH**, a company fully owned by **Jordi Baylina (@jbaylina)**.
+Initially incubated by **Polygon Labs** from May 2024 to June 2025, ZisK became an independent project on **June 13, 2025**.
+Its intellectual property, the core team and all its knownledge were transferred to **SilentSig Switzerland GmbH**, a company fully owned by **Jordi Baylina ([@jbaylina](https://x.com/jbaylina))**.

 ## Development

-The team remains dedicated to advancing Zisk as a **community-driven, open-source project** (under MIT/Apache 2.0 licenses), ensuring continuous improvement and maintenance.
+The team remains fully committed to advancing ZisK as a **community-driven, open-source project** (under MIT/Apache 2.0 licenses), ensuring continuous improvement and maintenance.

-We invite all **developers and projects** to test, contribute to, and use Zisk.
+We invite all **developers and projects** to test, contribute to, and use ZisK.
 Our goal is to build **the reference zkVM project** in the space.

 To get started, check out the Getting Started Documentation.

-Explore the main repository: https://github.com/0xPolygonHermez/zisk
+Explore the main repository: https://github.com/0xPolygonHermez/zisk.
-Join us on Discord: https://discord.gg/S4hcd8gq
+Join us on Discord: https://discord.gg/S4hcd8gq.
-Follow us on X: https://x.com/ziskvm
+Follow us on X: https://x.com/ziskvm.

-For the legacy Polygon zkEVM page you can go [here](README_legacy.md)
+For the legacy Polygon zkEVM page you can go [here](README_legacy.md).